 Hess points out that a new grad nurse may not yet possess the skills needed to solve multiple clinical problems, although they can be developed during the pursuit of an advanced degree.

-Hess adds that returning to school as quickly as possible also allows new nurses to associate with other students who are just starting their career.
+Hess adds that returning to school as quickly as possible also allows new nurses to associate with other students who are just starting their careers.